openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

       with 2.6.39 kernel and the driver is ready for kernel 3.0x, so until xorg change too much and then AMD support for the new version, installing the 11.4 version should work

-For factory, I™ve build a repository (see previous article) that can be used, and fglrx
+For factory, Iâ€™ve build a repository (see previous article) that can be used, and fglrx
       build.

 The new package are called SUSE121 & no more SUSEFACTORY. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼

 To view the security announcements in full, or to receive them as soon as they're released,
     refer to the [openSUSE Security Announce](http://lists.opensuse.org/opensuse-security-announce/) mailing list.

+â€œ

       [SUSE Security Announcement: openSUSE-SU-2011:0633-1: critical: Oracle Java 26](http://lists.opensuse.org/opensuse-security-announce/2011-06/msg00003.html)